 During horizontal gaze, the medial longitudinal fasciculus (MLF) on each side of the brain stem enables abduction of one eye to be coordinated with adduction of the other.
 The MLF connects the following structures:

-The MLF also connects the vestibular nuclei with the 3rd cranial nerve nuclei.
+The MLF also connects the vestibular nuclei with the 3rd and 4th cranial nerve nuclei.

 If a lesion in the MLF blocks signals from the horizontal gaze center to the 3rd cranial nerve, the eye on the affected side cannot adduct (or adducts weakly) past the midline.
 The affected eye adducts normally in convergence because convergence does not require signals from the horizontal gaze center.
 This finding distinguishes internuclear ophthalmoplegia from 3rd cranial nerve palsy, which impairs adduction in convergence (this palsy also differs because it causes limited vertical eye movement, ptosis, and pupillary abnormalities).